Effective Date: November 26, 1997

 e.
 The latest date by which the waiver must be granted, evidence and results of attempts to obtain a visa extension, and a statement of any current or planned proceedings relating to a change of visa status.

 f.
-If the contractor or the grantee requesting the waiver is different from the sponsor of the Exchange Visitor Program to which the alien is assigned, such contractor or grantee must submit a written report, signed by the Responsible Officer of the Exchange Visitor Program sponsor, stating whether or not the sponsor of the program objects to the waiver request.
+If the contractor or the grantee requesting the waiver is different from the sponsor of the Exchange Visitor Program to which the foreign national is assigned, such contractor or grantee must submit a written report, signed by the Responsible Officer of the Exchange Visitor Program sponsor, stating whether or not the sponsor of the program objects to the waiver request.
 If such sponsor does object, the reasons for the objection should be detailed.
-This must be done for every sponsor under whose program the alien has been assigned since entry into the United States on an Exchange Visitor visa.
+This must be done for every sponsor under whose program the foreign national has been assigned since entry into the United States on an Exchange Visitor visa.

 g.
 Full details on any financial obligations to either the United States or a foreign government.